-If you’re already picking up some stout to celebrate St. Patrick’s Day later this week, why not use some of it to braise short ribs, which turn meltingly tender cooked in an Instant Pot?
+If you’re already picking up some stout to celebrate St. Patrick’s Day, why not use some of it to braise short ribs, which turn meltingly tender cooked in an Instant Pot?
 Made with dark-roasted barley, stout lends a rich, deep color and a bittersweet flavor to this rich cut of meat.
 Serve the ribs with the traditional Irish potato dish colcannon for the ultimate St. Patrick’s Day feast.

 Instant Pot Stout-Braised Short Ribs

 - 4 lb.
 (2 kg) beef short ribs

 - 2 Tbs. canola oil

 - 2 yellow onions, diced

 - 3 carrots, peeled and diced